sergioamr/vaccinemonitoring/README.md

 ```
 BSL_Scripter.exe <path/to/file.txt>
 ```
-* Disconnect the header and BSL interface.
-Reboot is not necessary but is recommended for best results.
+* Disconnect the header and BSL interface then proceed to reboot the device.

 # Terms and conditions
 Copyright (c) 2015, Intel Corporation.
 All rights reserved.